SACP to review ANC alliance at December conference – The Mail & Guardian

 The party attributed the ANC’s decline to voter frustration with poor service delivery, economic stagnation and the rise of new political movements, including the isiZulu-focused uMkhonto weSizwe party (MK) party, which has gained significant traction in KwaZulu-Natal.

-While the party does not advocate splitting the alliance, it emphasised the need to redefine its role and regain its independence.
+While the SACP does not advocate splitting the alliance, it emphasised the need to redefine its role and regain its independence.

 It proposes a strategic pivot ahead of the 2026 local government elections, including the establishment of an election management structure and a renewed focus on mobilising working-class voters.